NotherWael/LimbusDialogueBoxes_EN/README.md

 8. Paste the 'Font' folder in the 'SpeechDialogBoxesEN - NotherWael' folder
 9. Done! & Restart the game if open.

 ## Q&A
-1. Is this bannable?
+1. Is this safe? is it bannable?
-   - No! it's not, it's a custom language mod supported by PM, It just changes the localization files.
+   - No it's not, it's safe! it's a custom language mod supported by PM, It just changes the localization files.
    - PM stated "Please note that, modification of the game client beyond the language text files, such as modification of client images or in-game data could be met with legal action or bans without prior warning"
    - This Mod only modifies langauge text files, so it's safe.
 [Link For the Notice](https://store.steampowered.com/news/app/1973530/view/533220039674824558)

 2. How is this done?
    - Using the file `BattleSpeechBubbleDlg.json` you can add your own speech bubble text! (just needs the Voiceline ID and the text.)
+   - So the mod is only a localization file to add speech bubbles, there isn't any bepinex dll plugins or asset modification or anything like that.

 ## Downsides & Issues
 ### This covers every battle voiceline in the game!!!
 So there might be a few characters missing lines if I've missed them, or if I've put the wrong voiceline ID, LMK if there are any!